 Chapter 7 Bankruptcy

-In a Chapter 7 bankruptcy, you can keep exempt assets, such as your homestead (primary residence), any retirement or pension accounts, up to $1,000 in automobile equity, up to $1,000 in personal property, and for filers who do not own their home, up to $4,000 in a wild card exemption that can be applied to whatever property the debtor chooses.
+In a Chapter 7 bankruptcy, you can keep exempt assets; your homestead (primary residence), any retirement or pension accounts, up to $1,000 in automobile equity, up to $1,000 in personal property, and for filers who do not own their home, up to $4,000 in a wild card exemption that can be applied to whatever property the debtor chooses.
 Once your case is filed, a trustee is appointed to review your documents, finances, and assets.
 If the trustee determines that you have assets that are unexempt and can be sold to make a meaningful distribution to your creditors, those assets can be taken and sold (or you can arrange to redeem or buy them back from the trustee).

 Why Consider Chapter 7 Bankruptcy?